Pre-BDS June 1998

 "Hello, me lovely lass, an' what should I call ye?"
 He said while stroking my fingers and pouring on the charm.

-"My name is Shannon."
+"My name is Saoirse."
 I said with a grimace of embarrassment.

-"Now den, Shannon, it's a lovely 'E-rrish' lass's name to match a beautiful girl.
+"Now den, 'Sair-sha'," He pronounced it with a sweet Irish lilt, "tis a lovely Republican lass's name t'match a beautiful girl.
 Why should ye be grimacin' like a gargoyle den?"
 I couldn't think of a single way to answer that one.
 I also wasn't sure my face being compared to a gargoyle–one which would feel right at home on top of the Cathedral of the Holy Cross—was all that flattering.
 I laughed instead and chose to be direct, ignoring his comment.

 "What's your name and why do you have truth tattooed on your finger?"
 The man had game.
 He smiled mischievously and squeezed my fingers.

 "Our tattoos match, ye see.
-Mine is veritas and his aequitas with a wee nod to our Celtic Catholic faith wit' the crosses."
+Mine is veritas an' his aequitas wit' a wee nod t'our Celtic Catholic faith wit' de crosses."
 He angled his left forearm for a better view, preening a bit.
 His words seemed to imply much more by this simple statement than what he said aloud, but I let it go.
 I began to see how my night might turn out.
 Two tough, pretty, tattooed Irish Catholic bad-boys in Southie, lots of whisky, laughter…I made a snap decision.
 I would let him take me to the bar for my ceilidh as he called it.
 I could always call a cab if I needed to get back home.